 Measure: The project is designed in a way that increases density without increasing the amount of land utilized.
-The reductions in emissions are quantified based on reduced VMT associated with communities that feature higher densities.
+The reductions in emissions are quantified based on reduced VMT associated with communities that feature higher densities, which normally would also include a mixed use component (on or off-site) and access or proximity to alternate modes of transportation.
 The proponent calculates density by stating the dwelling units per net acre and/or jobs per net acre.
 If the user utilizes a non-standard method of calculating density (for example, excluding a particular land use type from the calculation) this deviation shall be noted in the remarks section at the bottom of the screen.

 Applicability: This is applicable to all land uses in urban and suburban contexts (proponent must complete project setting measure).
 It is not applicable in rural contexts.
 It is appropriate for residential, retail, office, industrial and mixed-use projects.
 The project must be a minimum of 8 dwelling units per acre to qualify for this measure, and an error will return if the proponent inputs less than 8 dwelling units per acre.
+This measure is only applicable to projects within SACOG transit priority areas unless approved by SMAQMD.